Historical Clarification Commission: Critiques and controversy

 One of the most controversial revelations of the commission was its statement that at no time during the conflict did guerrilla groups have the military potential to pose an immediate threat to the state or its army.
 The state was well aware that the insurgency did not represent a real threat to Guatemalan political order.
 It has been argued that they deliberately magnified the military threat of the insurgency to justify the crimes they committed.

-In the several years following the release of the CEH's report, scholars have analysed its effectiveness in preventing conflict and creating national harmony as highlighted in the commission's mandate.
-Jeff Corntassel and Cindy Holder argue that state-facilitated truth mechanisms are fundamentally flawed if they do not address historic and ongoing injustices against indigenous groups — this is particularly relevant in Guatemala considering 83% of the victims in the conflict were indigenous.
+In the several years following the release of the CEH's report, scholars have analyzed its effectiveness in preventing conflict and creating national harmony as highlighted in the commission's mandate.
+Jeff Corntassel and Cindy Holder argue that state-facilitated truth mechanisms are fundamentally flawed if they do not address historic and ongoing injustices against indigenous groups; this is particularly relevant in Guatemala considering 83% of the victims in the conflict were indigenous.
 In addition, Rachel Sieder has investigated judicial reform and violence in postwar Guatemala and states that homicide rates in fact were higher in 2011 than during the height of the armed conflict.
-The effectiveness of the CEH is highly contested, however it has seen successes — particularly with the opening of spaces like 'La casa de la memoria' which exist to preserve the memory of the conflict's victims.
+The effectiveness of the CEH is highly contested; however, it has seen successes, particularly with the opening of spaces like "La casa de la memoria" which exist to preserve the memory of the conflict's victims.